“Since 1971 the most trusted source of Canadian Rockies hiking information”

 Though you can drive the 67-km BC Forest Service Road north from the Elkford environs to a parking area at the park’s east boundary (just 1.2 km from Lower Elk Lake), most visitors arrive via one of three trails running south from Alberta’s Peter Lougheed Provincial Park.

 When we first hiked to Elk Lakes, it was designated as a recreation area and visitation was light.
 But that was before the ranger cabin at the east entrance was transferred to the Alpine Club of Canada and turned into a 14-person hut.
 Known today as the Elk Lakes Cabin, it is a popular destination both summer and winter.
-You’ll need to book with the ACC well in advance if you want to stay there.
+ACC members can book 180 days in advance; nonmembers 90 days in advance.

 The powerline trail running over Elk Pass from Peter Lougheed Park has long been popular with cyclists, and now that it has been designated as part of the Trans Canada Trail, one can only imagine the increase in use.